openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.rst

 * Pass a multiple-choice exam testing your AndroidAPS knowledge.
 * Click on the orange text "Not completed yet" to access the page with the question and answering options.
 * Links will be provided to guide you in case you are unsure about the correct answers yet.
 * Only if you were OpenAPS user before **and your NS has at least 3 months of looping data**, you can send an email to `objectives@androidaps.org <mailto:objectives@androidaps.org>`_ with your NS address and request code to bypass the rest of objectives.
-Enter code obtained from developers.

    .. image:: ../images/Objective3_V2_5.png
      :alt: Screenshot objective 3